LCR-ADS-Lab/LxGrTagger-Documentation/docs/README.md

 - This project is under the [LCR-ADS lab](https://lcr-ads-lab.github.io/LCR-ADS-Home/) at the University of Oregon's Linguistics Department, supervised and supported by Dr. Kristopher Kyle.

 - We are currently developing tag descriptions and detailed annotation guidelines for complexity features for [LxGrTagger](https://github.com/kristopherkyle/LxGrTgr).
-The current version of the annotation guidelines has been contributed by Hakyung Sung and Gus Paddock (last updated: 2024-03-08).
+For some of the more complex examples, we have added a 'Discussions' section below the corresponding tags based on the discussions between the team at the University of Oregon and scholars from Northern Arizona University (Many thanks to Douglas Biber, Jesse Egbert, and Randi Reppen for providing valuable insights!).

 - In the process of constructing the guidelines, we primarily refer to the *Longman Grammar of Spoken and Written English (6th ed.)* by Biber et al. (2007), paraphrasing the contents and specifying the referred pages.
 When citing other works, we include both the references and the specific page numbers.